 A proof that the square root of 2 is irrational

-is indeed irrational is usually found in college level texts, but it isn't that difficult to follow.
-It does not rely on computers at all, but instead it is a "proof by contradiction"—if √2
+is indeed irrational is usually found in college level math texts, but it isn't that difficult to follow.
+It does not rely on computers at all, but instead it is a "proof by contradiction" — if √2

 We additionally assume that this a/b is simplified to the lowest terms, since that can obviously be done with any fraction.
-Notice that in order for a/b to be in its simplest terms, both a andb must be not be even.
+Notice that in order for a/b to be in its simplest terms, not both of a and b can be even.
 One or both must be odd.
-Otherwise, you could simplify.
+Otherwise, we could simplify a/b further.

 Okay, if a itself is an even number, then a is 2 times some other whole number, or a = 2k where k is this other number.
 We don't need to know exactly what k is; it won't matter.
 Soon is coming the contradiction: